Emergency preparedness guide for people with disabilities

 - In general, avoid attempts to lift, support or assist in moving a person down the stairs, unless you are familiar with safe techniques.

-Whether travelling locally or internationally, people with disabilities should take extra time to research and plan their trip to make their travel experience safe and enjoyable.
-This includes preparing in advance, an emergency plan and an emergency survival kit with survival items.
+Whether travelling locally or internationally, people with disabilities should take extra time to research and plan their trip in the event of an emergency.

 Your emergency plan: